 For production deployments, set

 min_replica to at least 2.
 This eliminates cold starts and provides redundancy if one replica fails.The ceiling for your deployment’s capacity.
 The autoscaler won’t scale above this number.Range: ≥ 1This setting protects against runaway scaling and unexpected costs.
 If traffic exceeds what your maximum replicas can handle, requests queue rather than triggering new replicas.
+See Request lifecycle for details on queuing and load shedding behavior.
 The default of 1 effectively disables autoscaling: you get exactly one replica regardless of load.Estimate max replicas:

 Scaling triggers